SIGNS OF BRAIN INJURY AND CONCUSSION – MN LAWYERS

 What are the Signs and Symptoms of Concussion/Brain Injury?

-Most people with a concussion recover quickly and fully.
-But unfortunately for some people, symptoms can last for days, weeks, or longer.
+Fortunately, most people with a concussion recover quickly and fully.
+However, for some people, symptoms can last for days, weeks, or longer.
 In general, recovery may be slower among older adults, young children, and teens.
-Those who have had a concussion in the past are also at risk of having another one.
+Also, those who have had a concussion in the past are also at risk of having another one.
 Unfortunately, it also takes longer to recover if there was a prior concussion.

 Symptoms of brain injury/concussion usually fall into four categories: